-Eligibility to Apply For the RA Selection Process - In order to be eligible for the RA position, candidates must meet the minimum qualifications:
+Eligibility to Apply For the RA Selection Process - To be eligible for the RA position, candidates must meet the minimum qualifications:

-• Be a full-time enrolled degree seeking GSU student, for the 2024-2025 academic year
+- Be a full-time enrolled degree-seeking GovState student, for the 2024-2025 academic year

-• One year of living on University, or similar experience
+- One year of living on campus, or a similar experience

-Study Abroad, Student Teaching, Internship, or other academic related time commitments that would remove you from the University for extended periods of time are not permitted without approval from the Director of Residence Life.
+Study Abroad, Student Teaching, Internship, or other academic-related time commitments that would remove you from the University for extended periods of time are not permitted without approval from the Director of Residence Life.
 Renewal of the position is contingent upon the Rehire Staff Process.
-RAs must be in good employment standing (i.e. no significant job action) in order to reapply.
+RAs must be in good employment standing (i.e. no significant job action) to reapply.

 Top Five Things to Consider When Applying For the RA Position